 Semester grades are permanent and are not changed unless extenuating circumstances are involved.
-Students who believe there has been an error made concerning their grade should first contact the Records Office at (530) 741-6871.
-After verification that the correct grade has been posted to the students records, the student will be referred to the instructor.
-If the instructor agrees that an error in the grade has been made, the instructor will submit a "Change of Grade" card to the Records Office.
-If the instructor does not agree there is an error in the grade and the student wishes to pursue the matter further, the student should meet with the Division/Campus Dean concerning the appeal process.
+Students who believe there is an error concerning their grade should contact the instructor.
+If the instructor agrees there is an error in the grade, the instructor will submit a "Change of Grade" to the Records Office.
+If the instructor does not agree there is an error in the grade and the student wishes to pursue the matter further, the student should meet with the Dean concerning the appeal process.

-Students can obtain their grades by using telephone registration (530-741-9822 local; 1-877-741-9822 toll free) or by using WebAdvisor -- www.yccd.edu.
+Students can obtain their grades by using telephone registration (1-877-741-9822 toll free) or by using Web Advisor at www.woodland.yccd.edu.
 Report cards are NOT mailed.